TinyMan256/Rogue-Company-External-Cheat/README.md

 restart your pc everytime you close the game if you don't want to get banned on another game using battleye anticheat

-Have fun with cheating :)
+Have fun while cheating :)